✨ Get to know Boldin’s AI Planner Assistant

 According to research from Charles Schwab, more than half of young adults (53%) believe their parents will leave them an inheritance, versus the average 21% of people who actually received an inheritance of any kind between 1989 and 2007.

 You might also want to take steps to protect the inheritance.
-You could consider purchasing a long-term care insurance or life insurance policy for your parents.
+You could consider purchasing long-term care insurance or a life insurance policy for your parents.

 Debt can be a problem for retirement.
 It is best to split from the masses and try hard to pay it off before you stop working.